-- 8. WARNING: Nitroglycerin may lead to fatal hypotension if given to patients using drugs for erectile dysfunction. - a.
+- a.
 DO NOT administer nitroglycerin (NTG) to a patient has taken sildenafil (Viagra/Revatio) or vardenafil (Levitra) within 24 hours. - b.
 DO NOT administer NTG to a patient who has taken tadalafil (Cialis) within the last 48 hours. - c.
 These medications may be used for conditions other than erectile dysfunction (e.g. Revatio is used for pulmonary hypertension). - Use caution in giving NTG to patients with inferior or suspected right ventricular STEMI.
-If chest pain continues and SBP > 100, may repeat NTG approximately every 3-5 minutes as needed. - 10.
+If chest pain continues and SBP > 100, may repeat NTG every 5 minutes as needed. - 10.
 If initial fluid bolus in shock protocol leads to SBP > 100, may return to this protocol and continue with NTG/analgesic medication.

 - A. All patients should either receive aspirin or the PCR should include documentation of why aspirin was contraindicated. - B. Review for appropriate transmission of 12-lead ECG when possible.
-Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of \leq 20 minutes. - E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or narcotic analgesics).
+Review for appropriate diversion to facility capable of PCI and/or for appropriate notification of receiving facility when STEMI is identified. - C. Cardiac rhythm monitored and 12-lead ECGs done (when available) and rhythm strips/12-lead ECGs documented with graphs included in PCR. - D. Possible benchmark for on scene time of \leq 20 minutes. - E. Vital signs documented after each use of vasoactive medication (e.g. nitroglycerin or opioid analgesics).